Southern Baptist Leader Removed Over Remarks On Rape, Abuse Of Women

 As NPR's Tom Gjelten reported earlier this month, in an interview Patterson gave in 2000, the religious leader recounted how he had told one woman, who had been assaulted by her husband, to simply pray for her spouse:

-"Returning some days later with two black eyes, the woman said, 'I hope you're happy,' [Patterson said.]
+"Returning some days later with two black eyes, the woman said, 'I hope you're happy,' [Patterson said].

 Patterson had also been criticized for a sermon he gave in 2014 in which he said women were created by God "beautifully and artistically."